skylordafk/docs/docs/developers/intro-to-op-stack.md

 Celestia is a minimal blockchain that only orders and publishes transactions and does not execute them.
-By decoupling the consensus and application execution layers, Celestia modularizes the blockchain technology stack and unlocks new possibilities for decentralised application builders.
+By decoupling the consensus and application execution layers, Celestia modularizes the blockchain technology stack and unlocks new possibilities for decentralized application builders.
 Lean more at [Celestia.org](https://celestia.org).

 ## OP Stack and Celestia